AnthonyAstige/TrelloCardAdder/README.md

 ## Glitch Configuration

-Remix this project and

-Add something like this to your `.env` file
+Remix this project then add something like this to your `.env` file

 ```
 LISTS="{